michelelagreca/Twitter-API-Tutorial/README.md

     results = api.GetSearch(
     raw_query="q=biden%20&result_type=recent&since=2014-07-19&count=100")

-In results there will be the Json containing the tweets informations.
+In results there will be an object containing the tweets informations.<br>